• Art magazine

 3. Let yourself be guided by natural lines

-Use the geometry for fantastic image compositions found in nature
+Use the geometry found in nature to create fantastic image compositions!

-Use the geometry for fantastic image compositions
+Use the geometry found in nature to create fantastic image compositions

 Photo by Colin Lloyd, via Unsplash

-Landscape photos - the right location is crucial
+Landscape photos - The right location is crucial

-The right location is crucial
+The right location is crucial.

-photo of Suraj Kardile, via Unsplash
+Photo by Suraj Kardile, via Unsplash

 5. Optimal lighting conditions